Towards Independent Adulthood Trial

 - contact with the criminal justice system, than young people not in care.

-The Trial will test a new service delivery model to better support young people as they transition from formal care to adulthood.
+The Trial tested a new service delivery model to better support young people as they transition from formal care to adulthood.

 - an intensive case management service;